-There are several ways to launch a tool or installed workflow:
+There are several ways to launch a tool or installed or template workflow:

-- Double click on its name in the Toolbox tab in the bottom left side of the Workbench. - Select it from the Toolbox menu at the top of the Workbench.
+- Double click on its name in a tab the Toolbox panel in the bottom, left side of the Workbench. - Select it from the Tools or Workflows menu at the top of the Workbench.